kaliber5/ember-cli-yadda-opinionated/README.md

 Checks if given element's trimmed text is equal to the given text.

+If an element is an input or a textarea, its `value` attribute will be checked instead.

 Will crash if no elements or more than one element matched.

 Signature: `Then $opinionatedElement should (NOT | not )?(?:have text|say) \"$text\"`.